 Course Level: Intermediate

 This course will describe (Part 1) fundamental concepts in GNSS integrity, (Part 2) successful implementations in aviation applications, and (Part 3) major challenges in future autonomous navigation for air, ground, and sea transportation.
-This year’s version of the course will emphasize Receiver Autonomous Integrity Monitoring (RAIM); it will include a handout on RAIM theory and a set of problems with solutions and MATLAB codes.
+The course will emphasize Receiver Autonomous Integrity Monitoring (RAIM); it will include a handout on RAIM theory and a set of problems with solutions and MATLAB codes.

-In Part 1, we will define navigation safety metrics and requirement parameters including integrity and continuity risks, alert limit, time to alert, and exposure period.
+In Part 1, we will define navigation safety metrics and requirements including integrity and continuity risks, alert limit, and time to alert.
 We will identify the three major over-bounding methods used to derive high-integrity signal-in-space error models.
-We will show the impact a GNSS fault such as, for example, an excessive satellite clock drift.
-We will outline how integrity-monitoring responsibilities can be allocated between reference and user receivers and how prior probabilities of satellite faults are evaluated.
+We will define GNSS faults including, for example, excessive satellite clock drifts.
+We will outline how integrity-monitoring responsibilities can be allocated between reference-station and user receivers and how prior probabilities of satellite faults are evaluated.

 In Part 2, we will briefly describe the major implementations used in aviation applications: the Ground-Based Augmentation Systems (GBAS), the Space-Based Augmentation Systems (SBAS) and the Aircraft-Based Augmentation System (ABAS).
 We will focus on RAIM and Advanced RAIM; we will use graphical tools of failure mode curves and parity space representations to identify differences between solution separation and chi-squared approaches.
 We will show recent developments in ARAIM intended to optimize ARAIM integrity and continuity monitoring performance while limiting computational load.